 Whitby Abbey is splendidly situated on the headland just south of the town of its name.
-To most appreciate Whitby Abbey and the coast nearby walk along the cliffs and then return to approach the abbey from the south east.
+To most appreciate Whitby Abbey and the coast walk start along the cliffs and then return to approach the abbey from the south east.

 It is possible to shorten the walk to still include Whitby Abbey and the coast however it is well worth taking the extra time to reach the lighthouse.